Michigan Assault Charge Defense Attorneys

 5. The person claiming self-defense must not have acted wrongfully and brought on the assault.
 (However, if the defendant only used words, that does not prevent him from claiming self-defense if he was attacked).

-Michigan criminal defense attorney Jeffrey Buehner has tried and won many Michigan assault cases.
+Michigan criminal defense lawyer Jeffrey Buehner has tried and won many Michigan assault cases.
 If you’d like a free consultation with Mr. Buehner, call (248) 865-9640 or fill out our Free Consultation form.